majimboo/nexy/README.md

 ###Message Key

-This will let Nexy know how to route your requests.
 Unlike HTTP servers, TCP server doesn't know where to route your request unless you specify what type of data you are sending on the message itself.

 By default Nexy will expect the following payload: